12 User-Friendly Web Design Tips to Meet Your User Expectations

 Simple User-Friendly Web Design Tips for Any Business

-In 2020 web design is changing and evolving faster than ever.
-With new web design and development trends emerging almost daily, landing on a blah website is just plain disappointing.
+In 2023 web design is changing and evolving faster than ever.
+With new web design and development trends emerging almost daily, landing on a blah website is disappointing.
 If your business website is hard to use, filled with broken links, or takes too long to load, you will never rise above the digital noise and get noticed.

 What is User-Friendly?

-In other words, the user wants to complete his or her task with the least amount of effort in the shortest amount of time.
+In other words, the user wants to complete his or her task with the least effort in the shortest amount of time.

 What is User-Friendly Web Design?

 Before the phrase “user-friendly” was created, website designers and users didn’t have a term for describing well-made websites.
-Websites either worked or they didn’t.
-That meant that a good website generated leads, and a lousy website didn’t.
-Yes, that may be overly simplistic, but back in the 1990s, when we started building websites, things were a bit simpler than today.
+Websites either worked or didn’t.
+That meant a good website generated leads, and a lousy website didn’t.
+Yes, that may be overly simplistic, but back in the 1990s, when we started building websites, things were simpler than today.

 User-friendly web design is the process of creating a website that meets your online target audience’s expectations.
 By meeting their expectations, you will keep your audience on your website and encourage them to return.
 And if you provide an excellent user experience, they may even tell their friends, but we will get to that later.

-In 2020 it’s no longer merely a suggestion that you invest in user-friendly web design.
+In 2023 it’s no longer merely a suggestion to invest in user-friendly web design.
 It has become an absolute requirement if you want to achieve your business objectives.
 To help you achieve this critical business objective, we compiled a list of proven, user-friendly web design tips for building an intuitive and user-friendly website.

 Designing with the Target User in Mind

 There is one super important thing we need to point out!
 And that is that you need to design with your target user in mind.
-Many business owners build the website they want or the website they think they need.
+Many business owners build the website they want or think they need.
 Unfortunately, many times they completely miss the mark.
 Why is that, you ask?
-The answer is simple; many website or business owners never actually use their website!
+The answer is simple; many websites or business owners never actually use their websites!